Student Responsibility for Catalog Changes

 A preliminary investigation consists of a review of the possible violations, history of the parties involved, context of the incident, potential behavioral patterns and the nature of the complaint.
 Generally within five business days of the filed complaint, the conduct administrator will determine whether there is reasonable cause to believe that the responding student violated the Student Conduct Code.
 If there is sufficient evidence to support reasonable cause, the conduct administrator will conduct a comprehensive investigation.
 If there is insufficient evidence to support reasonable cause, the allegations will be closed with no further conduct action, although additional services or support may be recommended or required.

-When conducting a comprehensive investigation, the conduct administrator will initiate a thorough, reliable and impartial investigation by developing a strategic investigation plan including a witness list, evidence list, intended timeframe, order of interviews of witnesses and the responding student, who may be given notice of the interview prior to or at the time of the interview.
+When conducting a comprehensive investigation, the conduct administrator will initiate a thorough, reliable and impartial investigation by developing a strategic investigation plan.
 The conduct administrator will prepare the Notice of Conduct Violation letter containing the alleged policy violation(s) on the basis of the reasonable cause determination.
 This letter may be delivered to the responding student prior to, during or after the responding student’s interview, at the discretion of the conduct administrator.
 This process is normally completed within ten business days of initiating the investigation.

-When it is determined through a comprehensive investigation that the Student Conduct Code violation(s) is more likely than not to have occurred, a combination of any three of the following disciplinary procedures will be initiated depending on the nature of the offense and/or the reaction of the responding student;
+When it is determined through a comprehensive investigation that the Student Conduct Code violation(s) is more likely than not to have occurred, a combination of any three of the following disciplinary procedures will be initiated:

 - Immediate interim suspension and/or,